Niceboy0829/Botkit/docs/readme.md

 [List of Slack-specific Events](readme-slack.md#slack-specific-events)

 Similarly, bots in Cisco Spark will receive `direct_message` events to indicate a message has been sent directly to the bot, while `direct_mention` indicates that the bot has been mentioned in a multi-user channel.
 Several other Spark-specific events will also fire.
 [List of Cisco Spark-specific Events](readme-ciscospark.md#spark-specific-events)

-Bots in Cisco Jabber will receive `direct_message` to indicate a message has been sent directly to the bot from a 1-1 chat, while `direct_mention` indicates that the bot has received a message from a group chat and is mentioned by the message sender.
-[List of Cisco Jabber-Specific Events](readme-ciscojabber.md#jabber-specific-events)

 Twilio IPM bots can also exist in a multi-channel, multi-user environment.
 As a result, there are many additional events that will fire.
 In addition, Botkit will filter some messages, so that the bot will not receive it's own messages or messages outside of the channels in which it is present.
 [List of Twilio IPM-specific Events](readme-twilioipm.md#twilio-ipm-specific-events)